Mega Man 7: Development

 One of the development team's goals was to add locations where the Master Weapons can be used to interact with the environment.
 In addition, Inafune wanted to include a hidden boss battle mode and recommended the idea to Tsuda, who discussed the matter privately with the game's playtester.
 Just one week before the game went into its beta stage, the team decided to include this mode on the conditions that Mega Man and Bass be the only playable characters and that it would have no bugs.
 It was completed and included within two days.
 However, Capcom only made this mode accessible via a secret password.
-The team also intentionally made the game's final boss "insanely hard" and "something that cannot be defeated without the use of an Energy Tank".
+The team also intentionally made the game's final boss "insanely hard" and "something that cannot be defeated without the use of an Energy Tank [health restore]".
 Beta testing for the original Japanese and overseas versions of Mega Man 7 occurred simultaneously.
 The translated localizations of the game contain less dialogue than their Japanese equivalent.
 When Mega Man gains a new weapon in the North American version, he speaks with Dr. Light; in the Japanese version, Mega Man may exchange banter with Roll or Auto as well as Dr. Light.

-In summer 1995 Capcom announced that an English translation was finished, but they had decided not to release it.
+In the summer of 1995 Capcom announced that an English translation was finished, but they had decided not to release it.
 According to Capcom, the resulting negative reaction from gamers was what prompted the game's eventual release.
 Gregory Ballard, the president of Capcom's North American division, admitted the company was too conservative in shipping copies of Mega Man 7 when it launched in the region in September.
 The demand for Capcom's released titles apparently did not meet the supply the previous year, causing the company to scale back during that particular release quarter.